hasnat2000/Medi---Project/README.md

-# Medi---Project
+# Medi-Project
-This is medicine type project where you can find desired medicine .
-At first you should resister as a medical suplier
+This is a medicine-type project where you can find the desired medicine.
+At first, you should register as a medical supplier